 Enable cooling fans

 With this setting you can enable or disable the print head fans during printing.
-The print head fans will make sure that the material is properly cooled before the next layer is placed on top of it.
-Especially on layers with a short layer time and layers with bridges/overhangs, cooling will increase the print quality.
+The print head fans ensure that the material is cooled properly before the next layer is printed.
+For layers with a short layer time, and those with bridges/overhangs, cooling will increase the print quality.

-When the print head fans are enabled you can set a few more fan parameters.
-One of them is the fan speed, which defines the speed at which the fans spin.
-A higher fan speed allows for better cooling and reduces oozing, but can also increases the shrinkage of the material.
-This means that the fan speed may be different per material.
+When the print head fans are enabled, you can adjust certain parameters.
+One of these is the fan speed – the speed at which the fans spin.
+A higher speed allows for better cooling and reduces oozing, but can also increase the shrinkage of the material.
+This is why the speed may be different for different materials.
 The preset material profiles on the Ultimaker already contain the default values for Ultimaker materials.

-This setting is divided in the following parameters:
+This setting is divided into the following parameters:

-- Regular fan speed: The speed at which the fan spins before hitting the threshold.
-When a layer prints faster than the threshold, the fan speed gradually inclines towards the maximum fan speed.
+- Regular fan speed: The speed at which the fan spins before hitting a threshold.
+When a layer prints faster than the threshold, the speed gradually increases towards the maximum fan speed

 - Maximum fan speed: The speed at which the fan spins on the minimum layer time.
-The fan speed gradually increases between the regular fan speed and maximum fan speed when the threshold is hit.
+The fan speed gradually increases between the regular fan speed and maximum fan speed after the threshold is hit

 Regular/maximum fan speed threshold

 This setting defines the layer time at which the fan will switch between regular fan speed and maximum fan speed.
 Layers that print slower than this time use the regular fan speed.
 For faster layers the fan speed gradually increases towards the maximum fan speed.

 This is the height at which the fans will increase to full speed.
 In the layers below, the fan speed will gradually increase from zero to regular fan speed.